The Technical Story of Cenntro Electric Group Limited (CENN) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Cenntro Electric Group Limited (NASDAQ:CENN) dipped -2.95% to close Friday’s market session at $0.29, lower as compared to yesterday’s close.
-The stock price fluctuated between $0.2911 and $0.3096 throughout the trading session with the volume trading being 2304763 shares, which represented a significant variation when compared to the three months average volume of 2.96 million shares.
-The firm’s stock price fluctuated -10.37% within the last five trades and -32.06% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -53.74% in the last 6 months and -18.06% was subtracted to its value over the previous 3 months.
-CENN stock is trading at a margin of -18.06%, -17.33% and -38.76% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Cenntro Electric Group Limited (NASDAQ:CENN) dipped -1.74% to close Monday’s market session at $0.29, lower as compared to yesterday’s close.
+The stock price fluctuated between $0.2813 and $0.3074 throughout the trading session with the volume trading being 1559810 shares, which represented a significant variation when compared to the three months average volume of 2.96 million shares.
+The firm’s stock price fluctuated -7.43% within the last five trades and -31.59% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -53.98% in the last 6 months and -12.73% was subtracted to its value over the previous 3 months.
+CENN stock is trading at a margin of -18.02%, -18.67% and -39.36% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 AI Stocks to Buy for 2023